-Puschkinia are dwarf hardy bulbs that reach about 15 cm in height when in bloom.
+Puschkinia are dwarf hardy bulbs.
+They reach about 15 cm (6 inches) in height when in bloom.

-The foliage of Puschkinia consists of strapped shaped leaves that usually have an erect nature.
+The foliage of the Puschkinia plant consists of strapped shaped leaves.
+These usually have an erect nature.

 A common name for Puschkinia is Striped Squill.

 For quick results grow Striped Squill and other Puschkinia from bulbs.
 These should be buried in the autumn about 8 to 10 cm (3 to 4 inches) deep, and about 10 cm (4 inches) apart.